josephjacobson/resume/resume.md

 Manager for production issues, coordinated multiple cross-team incidents and Postmortem reviews.
 Owned the Postmortem process.
 Oversaw important vendor relations, owned the implementation of numerous company-wide tools and
 instrumentation: Datadog, Splunk, Kubernetes.
-Lead and executed complex projects, demonstrated high-level judgement when evaluating risk and trade-offs.
+Led and executed complex projects, demonstrated high-level judgement when evaluating risk and trade-offs.
 Oversaw and was instrumental in multiple highest priority projects whose progress was monitored by Leadership Team:  JDK11, Monolith upgrades, Disaster recovery readiness, APIGW, Akamai KSD.
 For disaster recovery and monolith upgrades, added zone-level redundancy while also reduced cost by 25%.
-Delivered a backup solution that protected customer data for a longer period at lower cost.
+Delivered a backup solution that protected customer data for a longer period and for lower cost.
 Managed the team Jira projects and weekly SRE team meetings, focusing on reliability, incident review, and weekly releases.
 Hired multiple staff level engineers, increasing team size by 33%.
 Experienced in managing remote teams.
-Expert in many areas in systems, automation, provisioning, and monitoring.
+Recognized as an expert in systems, automation, provisioning, and monitoring.